kjellm/kjellm.github.com/event.markdown

 You can see the entire source code in [this gist][1].

-Some key somethings:
+Some key supporting ideas:

 - Domain Driven Design (DDD).
 Patterns used here are:
+  - Repositories
   - Aggregates
   - Entities
-  - Repositories
   - Value Objects
 - Command Query Responsibility Segregation (CQRS)
 - Pub/sub